jacobemcken/jacobemcken.github.io/_posts/2004-07-20-one-laptop-comming-up.markdown

 <li>style</li></ul>
 I had a hard time choosing between an Apple Powerbook and IBM Thinkpad but I ended up with a IBM X40 Thinkpad with 512MB RAM 8 cell battery (7.5 hours working time).
 It also has a build in wireless card supporting the a, b, and g standard, a 10/100/1000 ethernet card and bluetooth.
 What more can a geek like me wish for :)

-Apple is also cool and I relly - I mean RELLY like the look and feel of a Power Book and OSX.
+Apple is also cool and I really - I mean REALLY like the look and feel of a Power Book and OSX.
 Apple have great taste in style, and I just love the eye-candy.
 Now GNU/Linux and GNOME have to do... not that thats going to be a problem, me beeing a Linux and GNOME lover ;)